miohtama/Krusovice/README.rst

-TODO: How to build rhytm .json data files by hand.
+TODO: How to build rhythm .json data files by hand.